 You can write your story in your words.
 We are convinced that people will be fascinated and intrigued to read and hear what you have to say!

-We also have people who do not write poetry but love to narrate the poems of others.
-If that’s you then please select the poems you would like to read, make a copy of the recording and send it us.
+We also have people who love to narrate their work and that of others.
+If that’s you then please select the poems or 'MyWords' you would like to read, make a copy of the recording and send it us.
 Check here if you want a bit of help doing that.
-It doesn’t matter if there is already a recording of a poem, we and the authors all like to listen to different interpretations in different voices.
-For example, listen to these three records of a poem called ‘Your Vision is too narrow’.
+It doesn’t matter if there is already a recording, we and the authors all like to listen to different interpretations in different voices.
+For example, listen to the three records of a poem called ‘Your Vision is too narrow’.